Notice Regarding Drupal 7’s Menu Sidebar Navigation

 This menu is currently implemented on Drupal 7 sites.
 Some of the sites with this menu include:

-- Western departments and services (ATUS/STC, Budget Office, Counseling, etc.)
+- Western departments and services (Budget Office, Student Health, etc.)

 How does it work?